ArturSkowronski/web-audiosync/README.md

 * Preparing Test Suite for project
 * Rewriting JS modules to CoffeScript and CSS to SASS
 * Better usability of web client
+* Synchronizing playlist data between clients
+* Other than WebKit render support
 * Files prebuffering